Spectrum graph coloring and applications to WiFi channel assignment: Theoretical results

-\begin{observation} Theorem~\ref{theorem:CSCbound} is still useful for values of the threshold~$t$ not fulfilling the condition in the statement.
-If we were allowed to extend the spectrum~$S$ in such a way that (i) the bound given in the theorem is now below the size~$|S|$ and (ii) neither~$||W||_{\infty}$ nor~$\gcd(W)$ are increased, then the threshold~$t$ would fulfill the condition.
-Thus, we would get not only an upper bound for the $t$-interference chromatic number, but also a certificate that for such a~$t$ the problem would be solvable for the extended spectrum. \end{observation}
+\begin{observation} The condition on the threshold~$t$ in the statement of Theorem~\ref{theorem:CSCbound} reflects the fact that a trade-off is needed between the threshold~$t$ and the size~$|S|$ of the spectrum, since decreasing one of them might need an increase in the other.
+Furthermore, the theorem still has useful practical implications for values of the threshold~$t$ not fulfilling that condition: If the user was allowed to extend the spectrum~$S$ in such a way that (i) the bound given in the theorem is now below the size~$|S|$ and (ii) neither~$||W||_{\infty}$ nor~$\gcd(W)$ are increased, then the threshold~$t$ would fulfill the condition.
+Thus, the user would get not only an upper bound for the $t$-interference chromatic number, but also a certificate that for such a~$t$ the problem would be solvable for the extended spectrum.
+Finally, let us mention that the condition can be further refined to $|S| t \geq \Delta(G)\ ||W||_{\infty}-\gcd(W)(|S|-1)$ \end{observation}

-It is interesting to point up that, as long as the size of the spectrum is large enough for the chosen threshold, our bounds do not depend on the number of vertices in the graph~$G$, but only on its maximum degree~$\Delta(G)$.
-For the sake of applications to WiFi channel assignment, this guarantees the scalability of the bounds for a growing number of APs as long as the maximum number of interfering APs can be restrained.
+It is interesting to note that, as long as the size of the spectrum is large enough for the chosen threshold, our bounds do not depend on the number of vertices in the graph~$G$, but only on its maximum degree~$\Delta(G)$.
+For the sake of applications to Wi-Fi channel assignment, this guarantees the scalability of the bounds for a growing number of APs as long as the maximum number of interfering APs can be restrained.
 Such a property has interesting implications in the design and planning of wireless networks infrastructures, since the transmitting power of the APs could be adjusted to guarantee that the degree of the graph stays below the necessary value, and therefore, to satisfy the maximum interference threshold for a given performance requirement.